 In his words, in recent years there is a new phenomenon – trafficking of babies and pregnant women who give birth to their children abroad.

-“A large part of the children, victims of trafficking and violence, subsequently perceive themselves not as victims but as criminals.
+“A large part of the children, victims of trafficking and violence, subsequently are perceived not as victims but as criminals.
 We have always strived to improve legislation and to increase sanctions against the abusers. ”

 Tsvetanov also pointed out that a major challenge for state law authorities is the increased migration.
-“According to the UN High Commission, over 34 million children under the age of 20 have been trafficked.”
+“According to the UN High Commission for Refugees, over 34 million children under the age of 20 have been trafficked.”

 In his words, a dialogue with the most vulnerable groups is needed, but it is hampered because sometimes they perceive the authorities of the Ministry of Interior as a repressive apparatus and do not share their own problems.

-Georgi Bogdanov, an Executive Director of the National Network for Children, addressed Tsvetan Tsvetanov, and stressed that one of the major aims for recently established national platform “Childhood without Violence”, which Network for Children coordinates, is to introduce the “Inspire” tool in Bulgaria and to work for Bulgaria to be included in the Global Partnership to End Violence Against Children.
+Georgi Bogdanov, an Executive Director of the National Network for Children, addressed Tsvetan Tsvetanov, and stressed that one of the major aims for recently established national platform “Childhood without Violence”, which Network for Children coordinates, is to introduce the “INSPIRE: Seven strategies for Ending Violence Against Children” package in Bulgaria and to work for Bulgaria to be included in the Global Partnership to End Violence Against Children.
 “In this regard, we are looking for a political leader to engage with the topic and the Global Partnership.
 We hope to find a partner in the government”, Mr. Bogdanov said.

 Tsvetan Tsvetanov answered that child abuse is an important topic for society, and he will commit to providing government support for the Global Partnership.
 The benefit of this initiative is also the attraction of public leaders and MEPs, Tsvetanov stressed.

-Mihail Okoliyski, a representative of the World Health Organization for Bulgaria, presented the international tool „Inspire“ (PPTx, 5 MB).
+Mihail Okoliyski, a representative of the World Health Organization for Bulgaria, presented the international package „INSPIRE“ (PPTx, 5 MB).
 The project is supported by the World Health Organization, UNICEF, the World Bank and other organizations and institutions.
-Its main message is that violence against children can be prevented and the “Inspire” tool presents 7 strategies to help countries reduce violence against children which are practical examples of implementing various measures and strategies.
+Its main message is that violence against children can be prevented and the “INSPIRE” package presents 7 strategies to help countries reduce violence against children which are practical examples of implementing various measures and strategies.

-A workgroup with the participation of NNC has prepared “Inspire” handbook translation which will be widely promoted in Bulgaria.
+A workgroup with the participation of NNC has prepared the translation of the whole “INSPIRE” package which will be widely promoted in Bulgaria.
 A roadmap will also be developed to identify future financing and lobbying needs, Mr. Okolyyski said.

-The information is particularly important, evidences are needed to develop policies for prevention and protection, Okolyyski said.
+The information is particularly important, evidence is needed to develop policies for prevention and protection, Okolyyski said.

-The data show that one in four children was subjected to physical violence, 1 out of 5 girls were subjected to sexual violence at least once.
-The impact on children’s health can be devastating – violence can have physical and mental consequences.
+The data shows that one in four children was subjected to physical violence, 1 out of 5 girls were subjected to sexual violence at least once.
+The lifetime impact on children’s health can be devastating – violence can have physical and mental consequences.

 In his words, the problem in the Balkan countries is rooted in rapid social changes, economic and gender inequalities, poverty.

 Georgi Apostolov from Safenet Center presented the national platform Childhood Without Violence.
-The union is formed by 19 civil organizations and is coordinated by the National Network for Children.
+The coalition is formed by 19 civil organizations and is coordinated by the National Network for Children.